F5 BIG-IP APM RADIUS Integration with AuthPoint

 13. In the SSL Profile (Server) select the serverssl profile to use with this virtual server.

-1. From the Access Profile drop-down list, select the Access Profile that was previously created
+15. In the Access Policy section, from the Access Profile drop-down list, select the Access Profile that was previously created.

-2. From the Connectivity Profile drop-down list, select the Connectivity Profile that was previously created
+16. From the Connectivity Profile drop-down list, select the Connectivity Profile that was previously created.

 Configure AuthPoint